Best Credit Cards for Foodies: Go Big on Dining & Groceries

 5. Costco Anywhere Visa by Citi

-Yuck: Requires a Costco membership (starting at $60 a year); groceries not purchased at Costco earn just 1% cash back.
+Yuck: Requires a Costco membership (starting at $60 a year); groceries purchased at a regular supermarket earn just 1% cash back.

 investor.com tip: Is the Costco card worth it?